pschachte/wybe/WYBE.md

 > `type` `{unique}` *type* `{` *ctors* *defs* `}`

 Note that parameters of constructors must not have unique types, unless the constructor is a member of a unique type.
-Also accessors for unique types are not usually useful, because once you have accessed one member of the type, you cannot use the value again, such as to access the other members.
+Also, accessors for unique types are not usually useful, because once you have accessed one member of the type, you cannot use the value again, such as to access the other members.
 Instead, it is usually preferable to use a deconstructor.
 This code is illegal, because it